-Any proposal failing to achieve 60% of the total available points will be recommended for elimination from further consideration.
+Any application failing to achieve 60% of the total available points will be recommended for elimination from further consideration.

+Applications receiving a score of 60% and above will be referred to the MBCC Application Review Committee.

+Application Review Committee (ARC)

-Proposals receiving a score of 60% and above will be referred to the MBCC Application Review Committee (ARC).
-The ARC will provide recommendations to the MBCC Board of Directors for final funding decisions/awards.
+For applications that have received the 60% minimum score, the ARC will provide recommendations to the MBCC Board of Directors for final funding decisions/awards.
+Funding will be recommended based on availability of funding, Board priorities and funding criteria, and not solely on basis of highest application score.
 Applicants will receive written notice of the ARC recommendation.